 INDG 6700Y: Practicum Field Placement

 In keeping with Indigenous conceptions of relationality and reciprocity, all students in the program are required to work or carry out research with an Indigenous community or organization, with a focus on community or organizational needs.
-This three month practicum is normally carried out during the summer between first and second year or in the first term of the second year.
-Upon completion of the course students make a formal presentation to the Director of Studies.
+The practicum is normally carried out in the third year of study but may be done in the summer of the second year.
+Upon completion of the course, students make a formal presentation to the Director of Studies.

 INDG 6715H: Bimaadiziwin/Atonhetseri:io

-This course provides students with an exceptional opportunity apprentice with an Elder or Knowledge Holder over an intense period of time arranged between the student and the Elder or Knowledge Holder.
-It is expected that student participation is this course will be hands on and in person.
-Upon completion of the course students make a formal presentation to the Traditional Advisory Council.
+This course is required for all students and builds on what was covered in INDG 6600.
+It provides students with an exceptional opportunity apprentice with an Elder or Knowledge Holder over an intense period of time arranged between the student and the Elder or Knowledge Holder.
+Upon completion of the course, students make a formal presentation to the Traditional Advisory Council.